 If you are a fan of black and white plumage on a chicken, you are in good company, as black and white chicken breeds are some of the most sought-after today.

 These breeds can vary significantly in the actual color patterns, size, and temperament despite their relatively similar coloration.

-Therefore, before you go looking for a black and white chicken, it is important that you first familiarize yourself with the various stocks available.
+Therefore, before you go looking for black and white chickens, it is important that you first familiarize yourself with the various stocks available.
 This will allow you to make an educated decision.